Ketchup: Tomato ketchup

 In 1824, a ketchup recipe using tomatoes appeared in The Virginia Housewife (an influential 19th-century cookbook written by Mary Randolph, Thomas Jefferson's cousin).
 Tomato ketchup was sold locally by farmers.
 Jonas Yerkes is credited as the first American to sell it in a bottle.
 By 1837, he had produced and distributed the condiment nationally.
 By the mid-1850s, anchovies no longer featured as an ingredient.

 Shortly thereafter, other companies followed suit.
-F. & J. Heinz launched their tomato ketchup in 1876.
-By 1897 the Sears catalog reported "there are hundreds of brands of Catsup on the market, a few of them good."
+By 1897, the Sears catalog reported "there are hundreds of brands of Catsup on the market, a few of them good."

 American cooks also began to sweeten ketchup in the 19th century.
 The Webster's Dictionary of 1913 defined "catsup" as: "table sauce made from mushrooms, tomatoes, walnuts, etc. [Also written as ketchup]."
-As the century progressed, tomato ketchup began its ascent in popularity in the United States.
+As the century progressed, tomato ketchup began to gain popularity in the United States.
 Tomato ketchup was popular long before fresh tomatoes were.
 People were less hesitant to eat tomatoes as part of a highly processed product that had been cooked and infused with vinegar and spices.

-Heinz Tomato Ketchup was advertised: "Blessed relief for Mother and the other women in the household!", a slogan which alluded to the lengthy process required to produce tomato ketchup in the home.
-With industrial ketchup production and a need for better preservation there was a great increase of sugar in ketchup, leading to the typically sweet and sour formula of today.
+With industrial ketchup production and a need for better preservation, there was a great increase of sugar in ketchup, leading to the typically sweet and sour formula of today.
 In Australia, it was not until the late 19th century that sugar was added to tomato sauce, initially in small quantities, but today it contains just as much as American ketchup and only differed in the proportions of tomatoes, salt and vinegar in early recipes.
-While ketchup and tomato sauce are both sold in Australia, American ketchup is sweeter and thicker whereas Australian tomato sauce is more sour and runny.
+While ketchup and tomato sauce are both sold in Australia, American ketchup is sweeter and thicker, whereas Australian tomato sauce is more sour and runny.